 · Bleeding gums

-· Difficulty chewing/dropping food when trying to eat
+· Difficulty chewing and dropping food when trying to eat

 You can keep your dog’s mouth clean by either brushing their teeth with a soft-bristled toothbrush or a finger brush with toothpaste for pets.
-If you’ve never brushed your dog’s teeth before then you should first let them get used to having their mouth touched, or you can use dental sticks, which is the easiest and probably the most fun way for your dog.
+If you’ve never brushed your dog’s teeth before, then you should first let them get used to having their mouth touched.
+You can also use dental sticks, which provide the easiest and most enjoyable way for your dog.

-Clean, fresh water is vital to your pet’s health because just like us, water makes up most of your dog's body.
-In the summer, when it’s hot your dog should be drinking 3 or 4 times more than they usually do.
-Make sure to have a bowl outside away from the sun filled with fresh water.
+Clean, fresh water is vital to your pet’s health because—just like us—water makes up most of your dog's body.
+In the summer, your dog should be drinking three or four times more water than they usually do.
+Make sure to have a bowl outside and away from the sun that’s filled with fresh water.

-There are some places where you shouldn’t let your furry friend drink from, which could be listed under “bad sources of water” for example:
+There are some places where you shouldn’t let your furry friend drink from:

-· Dog park bowl- These bowls can carry bacteria and viruses that can be harmful for your dog.
+· Dog park bowl - These bowls can carry bacteria and viruses that can harm your dog.

-· Toilets- To prevent your dog from drinking out of the toilet just simply close the lid or shut the door and you won’t have to worry about it.
+· Toilets - To prevent your dog from drinking out of the toilet, simply close the lid or shut the door.

-· Lakes/streams- The water can be filled with many harmful parasites that can cause severe illness.
+· Lakes/streams - The water can host many harmful parasites that can cause severe illness.

-Have your dog to get groomed by a professional or by you to make sure they are clean and healthy.
-It’s important to maintain a healthy coat by brushing them gently, it will help avoid mats in their fur, which can cause them discomfort.
+Get your dog groomed by a professional to make sure they are clean and healthy.
+It’s important to maintain a healthy coat by brushing them gently; this will help avoid mats in their fur, which can cause them discomfort.

 Don’t forget to cut their nails!
-Uncut nails can cause joint pain from curling and germs getting stuck in there.
+Uncut nails can cause joint pain from curling, and germs can get stuck in there.

-Dogs have a vertical ear canal therefore it’s easy for dirt to get in.
-Depending of the breed of your pooch some dogs have hair in their ear, which can keep bacteria and dirt that’s why it’s a good idea to remove the hair from their ears and have them cleaned at groom visits.
+Dogs have a vertical ear canal.
+Therefore, it’s easy for dirt to get in.
+Depending on the breed of your pooch, some dogs have hair in their ear, which can keep bacteria and dirt.
+That’s why it’s a good idea to remove the hair from their ears and have them cleaned at groom visits.

-The best way to find the healthiest weight for your bud is visiting your veterinarian.
-A chubby dog might look cute but, carrying extra fat can endanger your pet's health.
-Here are some tips that can help keep your pets weight under control:
+The best way to find the healthiest weight for your bud is by visiting your veterinarian.
+A chubby dog might look cute, but carrying extra fat can endanger your pet's health.
+Here are some tips that can help keep your pet’s weight under control:

 · Limit treats